 He has produced and headlined in 3 of his own comedy tours, “1001 Laughs Comedy Tour,” “We’re Not White!” and “In 1948.”

 He founded and produced the first-ever “1001 Laughs Ramallah Comedy Festival,” a production in Palestine that featured 10 comedians and 7 shows in August 2015.
 The festival entertained over 2,000 locals and was funded by the US Consulate General in Jerusalem, a branch of the United States Department of State.
 Amer, as the producer of the festival, received great acclaim and much media attention from the following outlets:

 He is also the producer of the annual “1001 Laughs Dearborn Comedy Festival” in Dearborn, Michigan at the Arab American National Museum.
 This festival was launched in 2013 and also continues until today.

 Amer recently completed production on his first documentary film, “We’re Not White,” a comedic and informative approach to the Arab-American struggle to get a box on the United States Census Form.

-Amer holds an MA in Middle East Studies and a JD (law degree), both from the University of Michigan in Ann Arbor.
+Amer holds an MA in Middle Eastern and North Africa Studies and a JD (law degree), both from the University of Michigan in Ann Arbor.
 He writes and speaks widely on political and social affairs, and has appeared on radio and television, including ABC’s “Politically Incorrect with Bill Maher.”
 Some of his writings have been featured in major publications, including Time magazine, and Al-Jazeera.

-Amer has performed throughout North America & the Middle East, including shows in:
+Amer has performed throughout North America, Canada, Europe, & the Arab world, including shows in:

 America: New York City, Washington, DC, San Francisco, Los Angeles, Chicago, Detroit, Philadelphia, Boston, Raleigh, Cleveland, San Diego, Pittsburgh

 Colleges: Portland State University, University of Colorado, University of Michigan, Carnegie Mellon University, Wooster College, University of Connecticut, Loyola University – Chicago, Stanford University, University of North Carolina, San Diego St University, Michigan State University, Harvard University, Brown University, University of Chicago, University of Illinois, Albion College, University of Pennsylvania, University of Maryland, Virginia Tech, University of South Florida, University of Texas, Washington State University, California State University, University of Wisconsin, University of Oregon.